banyancomputer/dataprep-iac/demo/README.md

 # Set up the instance
 ./scripts/install.sh
 ```
+NOTE: We are currently debugging the installation of the `dataprep` tool on the instance.
+This will not work at the moment.

 ### Pulling datasets
+We use public datasets as a proxy for user data in the demo.

 You can configure the datasets you want to pull from the torrent tracker in `env/torrents.txt`.
 Our are all sourced from Academic Torrents.